fraud prevention in ecommerce

 How is behavioral analysis used in fraud detection?

-One of the most crucial roles that behavioral analytics plays in fraud detection is through user profiling, which involves the creation of profiles of normal user behavior based on historical data.
+A crucial role that behavioral analytics plays in fraud detection is through user profiling, which involves the creation of profiles of normal user behavior based on historical data.
 Deviations from these established patterns and baseline behavior can then be automatically flagged for further investigation.
 Better still, this monitoring is done in real-time, enabling the immediate detection of suspicious activity and, in turn, fraud prevention.
 Behavioral analysis provides an extra layer of security, enabling organizations to more confidently identify a legitimate consumer versus an imposter.

 How does Mastercard Identity enhance security measures with behavioral analytics?